Family: Feds won't charge NYPD cops in Garner death

 Five years ago, Garner’s death and the decision by Staten Island’s district attorney to not bring charges triggered street protests and inspired the Black Lives Matter movement, which took his dying words as a rallying cry.

-Although a city medical examiner found that Garner’s death was a homicide due to a chokehold and chest compression, Donoghue said other medical experts said other factors including asthma and other medical conditions contributed and the 5-year statute of limitations on civil rights violations that only cause bodily injury will run out on Wednesday.
+Although a city medical examiner found that Garner’s death was a homicide due to a chokehold and chest compression, Donoghue said other medical experts said other factors, including asthma and other medical conditions, contributed and the five-year statute of limitations on civil rights violations that only cause bodily injury will run out on Wednesday.

 Garner’s family said they would continue to fight for justice.